ambs/LeMe/README.md

-# MeLeCo-PT
+# LeMe-PT

-Medical Leaflet Corpus - PT
+LEaflet of MEdicine Corpus